 In this Indus sign, the verb to turn is combined with the classifier for shafts.
 In pictographic terms, it might be thought of as the aerial view of a horizontal wheel.
 A straight shaft is attached to the wheel.
-The team is attached to the end of the shaft.
-They are pulling the shaft, so that the wheel turns to the left.
-Thus, we have an ideograph for an animal powered mechanism.
+The team of animals would be attached to the end of the shaft.
+The shaft is being pulled to the left, so that the wheel turns to the left.
+Thus, this is an ideograph for an animal powered mechanism.

 Mohenjo-daro: Seal: M-67 a: Jagat Pati Joshi and Asko Parpola, 1987: Corpus of Indus Seals and Inscriptions: Volume 1: Page 30: Collections in India: Suomalainen Tiedeakatemia.

 This is Mahadevan's sign number 235, which I have redrawn to better reflect the original.
 There is only one extant example of this Indus sign.

 It is possible that the sign is the noun for a water raising mechanism similar to a sakia.